jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 The second variant type does not allow tag(s) `Div
 ```

 One can quickly realize that the only tag allowed inside `ul` is `li`.
-I have to say, I _learn_ about HTML rules from TyXML while I'm coding, which is really amazing.
+I _learn_ about HTML rules from TyXML while I'm coding, which is really amazing.

 Note that React has similar invalid HTML detection mechanisms through [an internal function `validateDOMNesting`](https://github.com/facebook/react/blob/0b5a26a4895261894f04e50d5a700e83b9c0dcf6/packages/react-dom/src/__tests__/validateDOMNesting-test.js#L36), but there are two big differences: